mgks/env-must-exist/README.md

   <img src="https://img.shields.io/github/license/mgks/env-must-exist.svg?style=flat-square&color=blue" alt="license">
 </p>

-**Problem:** You deploy to production, but forgot to add `DATABASE_URL` to the dashboard.
+**The Problem:** You deploy to production, but forgot to add `DATABASE_URL` to the dashboard.
 Your app crashes silently or in a weird way 5 minutes later.

-**Solution:** Add a pre-flight check script.
+**The Solution:** Add a pre-flight check script.
 If the var is missing, the deploy fails immediately with a clear error.

 ## Install